iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pathcheck.covidsafepathsBt.mn___1.6.1/report.md

 > Marketing the launch, this listing, and info via the app itself could use improvements.
 User is instructed most explicitly in receiving notifications, and not the other major function - reporting.
 Please include in how-to and link in more places to the FAQ where this entire part is even touched on.
 Why does the app say "Verify your diagnosis"?
 You literally already have your diagnosis from your doctor.
 Why not "send" or "report"?
 Thanks<br> :date: __2020-12-18 01:21:17__

-> Didn't all around like because of the constant notifications even with the Bluetooth off.<br> :date: __2020-12-12 05:41:09__

 #### 1-star reviews